-I welcome any suggestions for future YouTube videos, and will accommodate them as I work down the list of to do videos.
+I welcome any suggestions for future tutorials in my Online Watercolor School and will accommodate them as I work down the list of to do videos.
 I sell what I have already painted, but sometimes I also accept commissions.

 I have been painting in watercolors since June 2012 when I discovered some beautiful watercolor paints.

 Nowadays I only paint in my favorite medium, watercolor and also draw using fineliner pens.
 I have previously painted with oils and I sketched in pencil.
 Here are some examples of my old works:

 Reproduction of Motherhood S. Wyspiański, oil on canvas